Anupam2303/ui-java-cucu-sel-ser/readme.md

 ## Running TestCases

-Its maven project so mvn us lifecycle
+Its maven project so use mvn lifecycle

 ```mvn clean verify```